How to Do the New LSAT Writing Sample Section

-(This made-up example is only moderately dumber than the real example that you’re likely to get, btw).
+(This made-up example is only moderately denser than the real example that you’re likely to get.)

-To help you write this paragraph, just look to your outline and include the pros of your option and the cons of the other option.
-If you can, explain why the cons of your option aren’t that big of a deal, and why pros of the other option aren’t that impressive.
+To help you write this paragraph, look at your outline and include the pros of your option and the cons of the other option.
+If you can, explain why the cons of your option aren’t that big of a deal, and why the pros of the other option aren’t that impressive.